Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 Early testing showed our first intro page didn’t give learners enough context.
 They felt unclear about the conversation goal and how to know when they had finished.

-We redesigned it to better prepare them without overwhelming.
+I redesigned it to better prepare them without overwhelming.

 • Outlined the scenario and coaching goal